kasper-piskorski/docs/pages/documentation/4-querying-with-graql/graql-cheatsheet.md

 ```sql
 has-role role
 ```
-Insert a new relation type with two role types.
+Insert a new relation with two roles.

 ```graql
 insert